+Residents from West Wirral will have the ability to use the Urgent Treatment Centre at Arrowe Park Hospital which is within their geographical footprint.
 As part of the consultation we asked patients what their most important factors were in terms of location of urgent care services.
-Whilst there was a strong public voice to retain an element of walk in facilities currently delivered in Wallasey and Birkenhead; there was no specific feedback regarding West Wirral.
+Whilst there was a strong public voice to retain urgent care facilities currently delivered in Wallasey and Birkenhead; there was no specific feedback regarding West Wirral.